QuestPDF/QuestPDF-Documentation/docs/concepts/settings.md

 ## Debugging

-This flag generates additional document elements to improve layout debugging experience.
-When the DocumentLayoutException is thrown, the library is able to provide additional execution context.
-It includes layout calculation results and path to the problematic area.
+This flag generates additional document elements to improve the layout debugging experience.
+When `DocumentLayoutException` is thrown, the library is able to provide additional execution context.
+It includes layout calculation results and the path to the problematic area.

 By default, this flag is enabled only when the debugger IS attached.